pyrocumulus/pvoutput.net/README.md

 ## Contribute

+The project adheres to [Semver 2.0](https://semver.org/) for versioning.
 As the code base is still changing a lot, PRs will probably be more practical, benefical and succesful after things have settled down a bit.
 But you can try.

 ## License